dataminer-site/dataminer-site.github.io/docs/archive/0.7/api/cpp.md

 ---

 ## Installation
-The DataMiner C++ API can be installed as part of the `libduckdb` packages.
+The DataMiner C++ API can be installed as part of the `libdataminer` packages.
 Please see the [installation page](../installation?environment=cplusplus) for details.

 ## Basic API Usage
 DataMiner implements a custom C++ API.
-This is built around the abstractions of a database instance (`DuckDB` class), multiple `Connection`s to the database instance and `QueryResult` instances as the result of queries.
-The header file for the C++ API is `duckdb.hpp`.
+This is built around the abstractions of a database instance (`dataminer` class), multiple `Connection`s to the database instance and `QueryResult` instances as the result of queries.
+The header file for the C++ API is `dataminer.hpp`.

-> The standard source distribution of `libduckdb` contains an "amalgamation" of the DataMiner sources, which combine all sources into two files `duckdb.hpp` and `duckdb.cpp`.
-The `duckdb.hpp` header is much larger in this case.
-Regardless of whether you are using the amalgamation or not, just include `duckdb.hpp`.
+> The standard source distribution of `libdataminer` contains an "amalgamation" of the DataMiner sources, which combine all sources into two files `dataminer.hpp` and `dataminer.cpp`.
+The `dataminer.hpp` header is much larger in this case.
+Regardless of whether you are using the amalgamation or not, just include `dataminer.hpp`.

 ### Startup & Shutdown

-To use DuckDB, you must first initialize a `DuckDB` instance using its constructor. `DuckDB()` takes as parameter the database file to read and write from.
+To use dataminer, you must first initialize a `dataminer` instance using its constructor. `dataminer()` takes as parameter the database file to read and write from.
 The special value `nullptr` can be used to create an **in-memory database**.
 Note that for an in-memory database no data is persisted to disk (i.e. all data is lost when you exit the process).
-The second parameter to the `DuckDB` constructor is an optional `DBConfig` object.
+The second parameter to the `dataminer` constructor is an optional `DBConfig` object.
 In `DBConfig`, you can set various database parameters, for example the read/write mode or memory limits.
-The `DuckDB` constructor may throw exceptions, for example if the database file is not usable.
+The `dataminer` constructor may throw exceptions, for example if the database file is not usable.

-With the `DuckDB` instance, you can create one or many `Connection` instances using the `Connection()` constructor.
+With the `dataminer` instance, you can create one or many `Connection` instances using the `Connection()` constructor.
 While connections should be thread-safe, they will be locked during querying.
 It is therefore recommended that each thread uses its own connection if you are in a multithreaded environment.

 ```c++